-10. Ser vices

-a.
-[Please ticl k whi ch services are connected to your prope erty an d give details of the supplier:

-Servic es Connected Suppl ier

-Gas or liquid petrole gas eum Yes
+Services Connected Gas or liquid petroleum gas Connected Supplier

+Octopus

-Water mains or private water supply Yes
+Water mains oprivate water supply Council

-Electric city Yes
+Electricity Octopus

-Mains drainag ge Yes
+Mains drainag ge C Council

-Telepho one Yes
+Telepho one 5 Sky

-Cable 1 or sate Yes
+Cable 1 or sate S Sky

-Broadb and
+Broadb and S Sky

-b.
-Is there a septic tank system at your proper If you have answered yes, please answer the two questions below: No

-(iv) Do you have appropriate consents for to discharge from your septic tank? r the

-(v) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give de the company with which you have a maintenance contract: company with which you have a ls of
+Is there a septic tank system at your prope If you have answered yes, please answer the two questions below: (iv) Do you have appropriate consents for discharge from your septic tank? (v) Do you have a maintenance contract your septic tank?
+If you have answered yes, please give detay the company with which you have a ou have answered yes, please answer the No

+the No

+No